A definitive guide to carnival in Germany

 It may have officially started at 11.11am on November 11, but carnival in Germany gets into full swing this week, starting with Fat Thursday (Weiberfastnacht) on February 24.
 But what exactly is carnival?
 Where does Karneval end and Fasching begin?
 And where, now we’re on the subject, does Fastnacht come in?

-If you’ve ever wondered what is being celebrated during the “crazy days” in the lead-up to Lent, read on to discover everything you need to know about Germany’s 5th season in our definitive guide to Carnival in Germany.
+If you’ve ever wondered what is being celebrated during the “crazy days” in the lead-up to Lent, read on to discover everything you need to know about Germany’s fifth season in our definitive guide to carnival in Germany.

 Carnival, celebrated all over Europe as well as in various other predominantly Christian countries, is a festive season that occurs in the lead-up to Lent and has been marked since at least medieval times.
 It is generally characterised as a period of feasting and celebration.

 While local traditions vary between countries and regions, the celebrations almost universally feature public events such as parades and street parties, costumes and masks, and plenty of food and drink.

 A brief history of carnival in Germany

 The carnival tradition, although ostensibly a Catholic one, actually has its origins in the pagan religions that existed before the arrival of Christianity: from the Romans, who marked the onset of spring with a boozy, raucous festival in honour their wine god Dionysus, to Germanic tribes who celebrated the passing of winter with heathen rituals to eliminate dark and evil spirits.

 When Germany was Christianised, these heathen customs were adopted by the church and gradually developed into the carnival we know today.
 Indeed, this period of feasting and merriment tied in nicely with a different Christian custom: Lent.